syahmoi1/NovaTech-1/README.md

 This simple yet effective use of the Pixy2 enhances the robot's ability to navigate autonomously in dynamic settings, particularly during tasks that involve object avoidance and parking.
 It ensures that the car can respond accurately to visual input with minimal latency, which is essential for maintaining performance during the competition.

 **(ii) Color Sensor**
+TCS3472 RGB Color Sensor

+Our self-driving car integrates the TCS3472 RGB Color Sensor to enhance its ability to detect and respond to specific colors in the competition environment.
+The TCS3472 is an advanced color recognition module that combines a red, green, and blue (RGB) sensing element with a clear photodiode, along with an IR blocking filter to improve color accuracy under different lighting conditions.
+It also features an integrated ADC (Analog-to-Digital Converter) that outputs digital values for each color channel,

 **(iii) Orientaion and Motion Sensing**
 **(iv) Laser Sensor**
 ## 2.3 Build of Materials